valentin-demange/valentin-demange/README.md

 👋🏼 Hi, I’m @valentin-demange.
-Graduated from CentraleSupelec in 2013, I've been programming (Matlab & Python) for big industrial companies during more than 5 years.
+Graduated from CentraleSupelec in 2013, I've been programming (Matlab & Python) for industrial companies during more than 5 years.
 I am now looking for professional projects in React / Next.js / Firebase.

 🚀 Technologies I've worked with:
 - [React](https://reactjs.org/)